A unifying framework for quantifying the nature of animal interactions: Results

 \subsection{The example of Amazonian bird flocks}

 When we apply our technique to data on Amazonian birds, there is no significant improvement in fit ($p=0.60$) if we model birds as having a tendency not to go into areas from where they have heard conspecific bird calls in the past (hypothesis 1 from the Methods section).
 However, when flocks are modelled as being allowed to move into neighbouring territories, but then having a tendency to retreat in the direction of the gathering point (hypothesis 2), we observe a significant improvement in fit ($p=0.022$).
-If we assume that the territorial cues have a finite lifetime (hypothesis 3), the fit becomes worse, suggesting that birds are able to remember these cues for a very long time after they have been made.
+If we assume that the territorial cues have a finite lifetime (hypothesis 3), the maximum likelihood estimator for $T_\ast$ is larger than the length of the time series data, suggesting that birds are able to remember these cues for a very long time after they have been made.

-To demonstrate the space use patterns that arise from these results, we constructed simulations using the gathering point attraction model, used to test hypothesis 2, with the best fit parameters of $T=\infty$ and $k=0.0597$ (Fig. \ref{flock_space_use}).
+To demonstrate the space use patterns that arise from these results, we constructed simulations using the gathering point attraction model, used to test hypothesis 2, with the best fit parameters of $T_\ast=\infty$ and $\kappa=0.0597$ (Fig. \ref{flock_space_use}).
 For 9 of the 11 flocks, the resulting Kernel Density Estimator (KDE) distributions are closer to those of the data than the KDE distributions without territorial interactions (see Table \ref{kl_table}).
 Furthermore, the resulting difference in Akaike Information Criteria ($\Delta$AIC) between the two models is $\Delta$AIC$=4.07$, giving reasonable evidence to suggest that the model including territorial interactions is better at predicting space use patterns than that without.
 This is demonstrated pictorially in Fig. \ref{flock_space_use}b, which shows that the model including territorial interactions is more highly peaked at the center and includes a lower density of outliers.

 Of the two flocks that are not well-modelled by incorporating territorial interactions, for Cap North we have no data on adjacent flocks (Fig. \ref{flock_space_use}a) so the inability of the model to detect territorial interactions is unsurprising.
 Cap II, on the other hand, is located in the most degraded area of all flocks in the study.
 Subsequent observations of the study area suggest that it did not persist over time, as key species either abandoned the area or died.
 Therefore the territory could well be in the process of moving or degrading during the study period, mechanisms that are likely to be key drivers in shaping the space use, but which are absent from our current model.